 All of these examples are good sound barrier plants and will undoubtedly spruce up any living space.
 There are more plants and indoor trees I could have mentioned, but some of them were either too expensive or too rare to bother explaining.

 The only notable mention I can think of would be a Banana tree.
-One reason why I did not add it on the list is that even as a dwarf variety they can grow up to ten feet tall.
+One reason why I did not add it on the list is that even as a dwarf variety, they can grow up to ten feet tall.
 On top of that, they are considered fast-growing trees.

-The Banana tree looks similar to a rubber plant, but their leaves are thinner and flimsier.
+The Banana tree looks similar to a rubber plant, but its leaves are thinner and flimsier.
 They would not work as a good sound barrier compared to the more popular and easy to find rubber plant.

 Let us know if you have plants in your home or office that are specifically there to help drown and absorb sound.
 Perhaps you have some of these indoor plants or trees in your house right now and could move them to help reduce the transfer of noise.